kliuchnikovv/engi/README.md

 ## A web framework that prioritizes developer usability.

 ### Description
-This framework is based on the [labstack echo](https://github.com/labstack/echo) framework and aims to write more structured, human-centric code.
+This framework based on the [labstack echo](https://github.com/labstack/echo) framework and aims to write more structured, human-centric code.

 ### Installation